 During self-paced, asynchronous learning, however, connecting with the teacher becomes much more complicated.
 The teacher may not be in the virtual classroom space at the same time as the student, and even when they are online simultaneously, the student may not be aware that the teacher is available.

 There are many reasons that a positive teacher presence is important in your virtual space.
 A teacher who is positively present in a virtual classroom can better do the following:

 - Keep students connected and engaged.

 - Provide support and guidance when needed.

 - Personalize your course.

 These are all key elements to effective teaching and learning.
-Therefore, as you prepare for remote teaching, be intentional about how you will establish a positive presence in your remote classroom.
+Therefore, as you prepare for virtual teaching, be intentional about how you will establish a positive presence in your remote classroom.
 Consider the following six strategies as you get started.